-Note: The determination of this population figure shall be the responsibility of the state library agency.
-This population figure should be based on the most recent official state population figures for jurisdictions in your state available from the State Data Center.
-The State Data Coordinator should obtain these figures annually from the State Data Center or other official state sources.
+Note: The determination of this population figure shall be the responsibility of the Illinois State Library.
+This population figure should be based on the most recent official state population figures for jurisdictions in your state available from the most recent Census.
 If the current population is different from the previous year's population, then send the Illinois State Library the LEGAL verification of that population change.